Authorization for Release of Health Care Records

 The HIPAA Authorization is required if:

-The health care provider’s internal policy does not expressly allow use or disclosure of the PHI.
-Because of the civil penalties, health care providers will tend to err on the side of withholding PHI.
+The health care provider’s internal policy does not expressly allow the use or disclosure of the PHI.
+Because of the civil penalties, healthcare providers will tend to err on the side of withholding PHI.

-The use or disclosure is of certain mental health records.
+The use or disclosure of certain mental health records.

 The disclosure is for marketing purposes.